kuzzleio/kuzzle/README.md

 # Project status

-Kuzzle is currently in Alpha stage of development.
+Kuzzle is currently in Beta stage of development.

-We have a pretty clear idea of what we want to implement to bring Kuzzle to a Beta version.
 Check our [roadmap](./ROADMAP.md) if you wish to know more about it.

 # Installation